Diocese of Saint Petersburg: 1800 to 1880

-The first Catholic parish in Tampa, St. Louis, was founded in 1859.
+1880 to 1900

 The Sisters of the Holy Names of Jesus and Mary founded the Academy of the Holy Names, a girls school in Tampa, in 1881.
 It was the first Catholic school on the Florida Gulf Coast.
 Arizona jurist Edmund F. Dunne established the Catholic colony of San Antonio in Pasco County in the early 1880s.
-The community originally practising Catholics as residents; most of them were Irish and German immigrants.
+The community originally allowed only practicing Catholics as residents; most of them were Irish and German immigrants.
+Its church, St. Anthony of Padua, was the first Catholic church in Pasco Country.
 A contingent of Benedictine monks arrived in San Antonio, Florida, in 1886 initially to serve German immigrants.

 A yellow fever epidemic in Tampa in 1888 killed three of the priests in the area.
 Bishop John Moore then invited the Society of Jesus in New Orleans to assume control of the parishes in southern and central Florida.
 In succeeding years, as the area grew in population. the Jesuits established more parishes and schools.
 Benedictine monks and nuns entered the region in 1880s, founding Saint Leo Abbey in 1886 and Holy Name Priory in 1889, both in Saint Leo, Florida.
-The Sisters of St. Joseph, the Redemptorists and the Salesians also entered the diocese.
+The Sisters of St. Joseph, the Redemptorists and the Salesians also entered the diocese.In 1889, Bishop John Moore asked the Benedictines to establish several mission churches on the Florida Gulf Coast from Pasco County northward.

+1900 to 1968

-In 1889, Bishop John Moore asked the Benedictines to establish several mission churches on the Florida Gulf Coast from Pasco County northward.Saint Mary, Our Lady of Grace, founded in 1908, was the first Catholic parish in St. Petersburg.
-The first Catholic church in Clearwater, St. Cecilia, was dedicated in 1924.
+Saint Mary, Our Lady of Grace, founded in 1908, was the first Catholic parish in St. Petersburg.Sacred Heart was the first Catholic church in Pinellas Park.
+It was constructed with aid from the Catholic Extension in Chicago and from local Protestant churches.
+New Port Richey in 1919 saw its first parish open, Our Lady Queen of Peace.
+The first Catholic church in Clearwater, St. Cecilia, was dedicated in 1924.In 1931, the Franciscan Sisters of Allegany opened St. Anthony's Hospital in St. Petersburg.
+Today it is Baycare St. Anthony's Hospital.
+Three years later, they started St. Joseph's Hospital in Tampa.
+It is today Baycare St. Joseph's Hospital.